sjc6663/Protocols/16s-library-prep/indexing-pcr.md

 # Indexing PCR

+*This protocol has been adapted from the protocols of Jordan Bisanz Laboratory at the Pennsylvania State University.*

 ## Prepare Your Workspace

 - [ ] Turn on the PCR Clean Hood blower and white light.